klee214/findBreakURL/README.md

   -h, --help     Show help                                             [boolean]

 Examples:
-  url-tester test -f foo.html : Test if there is any broken URL in the html file url-tester test -f -a       : Test broken URL in the html files in current dir
+  url-tester start -f foo.html : Test if there is any broken URL in the html file url-tester start -f -a       : Test broken URL in the html files in current dir
 ```
 ## Outcome exmple
 ![outcomes](https://github.com/klee214/findBreakURL/blob/master/Capture.PNG)